ZhaoDingfan/knowledge-base/README.md

 #### This is a repo that records my learning progress during the whole learning journey.

-You know, learning never ends no matter you are in university or working or some other scenarios.
+**You know, learning never ends no matter you are in university or working or some other scenarios.**

-`Keep going`
+`Keep learning and carry on`